Mont Blanc tramway: Operations

-The line is operated by the which also manages the Montenvers Railway and many ski lifts in the Mont Blanc region.
-The first section of the line, to the Col de Voza, was opened in 1907.
+The line was operated by the Compagnie du Mont-Blanc which also managed the Montenvers Railway and many ski lifts in the Mont Blanc region.
+Since May 18, 2026, the Département de la Haute-Savoie has officially taken over the management of the Tramway du Mont-Blanc (TMB).
+This shift transitioned the historic mountain railway from a private concession operated by the Compagnie du Mont-Blanc to a direct public administration via a newly created departmental "régie".

+The first section of the line, to the Col de Voza, was opened in 1909.
 The line reached its current terminus in August 1914 when work was suspended, because of World War I, and never resumed.
 The line was worked by steam locomotives until it was electrified in 1956.

-The line is worked by three motor coaches which are named Anne, Marie and Jeanne.
-These were the names of the three daughters of the line's owner at the time of electrification.

 The journey time is one hour from Fayet to Bellevue with four or five trips operating per day.

-The Mont Blanc Tramway is featured in the film Malabar Princess.

 In late July 2010 the last section of the Tramway and the nearby Nid d'Aigle mountain refuge was closed for safety reasons for the rest of the operational season.
 This was due to concerns of a repeat of a potentially catastrophic flood from release of a vast quantity of water that had built up within an intraglacial pocket within the Tête Rousse glacier lying directly above it.

 Rolling stock

-When the line was electrified in 1956, three electric multiple units were purchased named Marie, Jeanne and Anne after the daughters of the founder.
-In 2023 these were replaced by four Stadler EMUs, named Marie, Jeanne, Anne and Marguerite.
+When the line was electrified in 1956, three electric multiple units were purchased named Marie, Jeanne and Anne.
+In 2023 these were replaced by four Stadler EMUs, named Marie, Jeanne, Anne and Marguerite after the daughters of the original operating company's founder.
+The new trains have a maximum speed of 20 km/h, compared to 15 km/h for the old ones, and will reduce journey times.